babarnescocke/rtorrent-remote/README.md

 # A problem

 The biggest issue we have to deal with is how to translate how rtorrent wants to communicate about torrents, Hashes, and how transmission-remote does, a 1 indexed list.
 Transmission-remote, starting with no torrents, will add a torrent at index 1, then 2 - so on, removing/deleting the torrent at index 1 will not effect the index of the other torrents until transmission is reloaded.
 This is super nice, index 7 is say a CentOS ISO, if I am done seeding it- I can simply delete it - `transmission-remote -rad -t7`. rtorrent would like the hash of the torrent you want to manipulate - this is obviously a pain from a UI and usability perspective.
 Testing I did indicated rtorrent does typically return the same order of torrents during a given session but obviously this doesn't maintain a given index over different sessions.
 A large amount of the program is just insuring index stays consistent.

 There is an rtorrent API field session.time that may be able to effectively eliminate this issue.
 But as yet I haven't done any testing on how much longer it takes to do a full separate API call to accomplish it.
 Maybe later.

 # Rust

 This is also about me learning Rust.
 I wanted a compilable language so that I can just toss binaries wherever I want them, and worry less about external dependencies.

 # Some Rtorrent Security Notes
+## Oh look, we popped a shell!
 So a lot of this program is going to be a bit round-hole-square-peg, but one thing to note is the XML-RPC interface for rtorrent, while it is at times a bit stilted as an API, is VERY POWERFUL.
 And, by design, allows people connected to it to run arbitrary shell commands as the user rtorrent is using.
 OK, let's take a moment and repeat that:

 *If someone can send commands to your Rtorrent's XML-RPC2 interface they can run whatever they would like as your rtorrent user.*

 This, according to their docs, is by design, so don't expect it to change.
 I will use it later to delete removed torrent files.
+I don't want anyone opening any ports to use this program without knowing that.

+# A much smaller problem
+## Delays and locking.
+rtorrent-xmlrpc is locking; so multiple simultaneous calls that overlap to the same rtorrent instance will fail, according to docs.
+And I have noticed small delays when I request multiple things in a row.
+Its kind of hard to replicate, and I don't really want to build out a realistic test instance of rtorrent to recreate the issues, at least not at this stage.

 # Dependencies